omaresguerra/csu-sdgs-v2/README.md

 - **SDGs Overview**: Detailed information about the Sustainable Development Goals and CSU’s corresponding initiatives.
 - **CSU Contributions**: Overview of CSU's academic, research, and community projects supporting each SDG.
-- **Interactive Media**: Embedded images and graphics that highlight CSU’s efforts and success stories.

 ## Technology Stack